Last Updated: February 25, 2025 | Provide Feedback

 - Reference Sources (PDF)

 If you have questions or need more help try Ask a Librarian or explore the subject guide for your discipline.
-Use the button below to download a printable version of this tutorial.
+Use the button below to download an accessible, printable PDF of this tutorial.
+An accompanying quiz for this tutorial is available on Canvas Commons.
+See Finding & Importing Library Content on Canvas Commons for help with adding library content to your Canvas course.

 Types of Sources by The Teaching & Learning Team is licensed under a Creative Commons Attribution 4.0 International License.